karol11/cml/c/README.md

 ## Streaming

 CML library uses pointers to getc and putc functions along with context for these functions to pull and push characters to- and from streams.
 This allows using arbitrary data streams.
-In below examples fopen/getc is used to obtain data.
+In examples below fopen/getc are used to obtain data.
 Other alternatives explained here (TBD).

 ## Source code

 All CML-related things is always presented in the form of source code (not in obj/lib form).
-I beleive anyone has to have ability to inspect, debug and tailor this code for one projects.
+I beleive anyone has to have ability to inspect, debug and tailor this code for one's projects.

 ## How to use CML as config file
 -----------------------------